-StarSQL includes an application called StarAdmin that you can install by selecting Custom Install when you install StarSQL for Windows.
-You can use StarAdmin to bind packages on the host.
+StarAdmin is an application (available as a separate download) used to bind packages on the host.
 As a convenience, you may want to use StarAdmin to bind all the required packages when setting up StarSQL for Windows to avoid permission issues when users try to bind them later.
 If the required catalog and dynamic SQL packages do not already exist, StarSQL for Windows automatically creates them on the initial connection to the host.

 The user who performs the initial connection or who is binding packages with StarAdmin, must have permission to bind packages in the host database.
-On DB2/400, the DBA must grant CREATE permission for this user for the specified library.
+On DB2 for i, the DBA must grant CREATE permission for this user for the specified library.
 On other hosts, the DBA must grant CREATE IN COLLECTION and BINDADD permissions.
 The binding will fail if the user does not have these permissions.